SadlersYoungAssociates-MagnusWestwell_photoby_Rocio-Chacon-1.jpg

 In 2019, he received the ‘Michael Northern Award for Excellence in Lighting Design’ from the Association of Lighting Designers.

-Musicals include: Cinderella: Rock ‘n’ Roll Panto, Red Riding Hood: Rock ‘n’ Roll Panto (Liverpool Everyman); Sleeping Beauty (South Mill Arts/Wisecracker Ent.); Pippin (UWTSD, Cardiff); Becoming (Stratford Circus); Robin Hood (The Watermill); Chitty Chitty Bang Bang (Bournemouth Pavilion); Wondertown (Bohemian Theatre Co.); Assassins (Rose Bruford/Stratford Circus).
+Musicals include: Cinderella: Rock ‘n’ Roll Panto, Red Riding Hood: Rock ‘n’ Roll Panto (Liverpool Everyman); Sleeping Beauty (South Mill Arts/Wisecracker Ent.); Pippin (UWTSD, Cardiff); Becoming (Stratford Circus); Robin Hood (The Watermill); Chitty Chitty Bang Bang (Bournemouth Pavilion); Wondertown (Bohemian Theatre Co.); Assassins (Stratford Circus).

 Ryan has worked as an Assistant/Associate Lighting Designer for LDs including Michael Hulls, Urs Schönebaum, Richard Howell, Hansjörg Schmidt, Nic Farman, and Dan Saggars.